JaviSandoval94/Solar-Energy-Calculator/README.md

 ![df1.png](Images/df1.png)

 ### Daily data
 This table has all the available historical data from all the sites.
-The data goes from december 2016 to july 2020.
+The data goes from December 2016 to July 2020.
 The data is available by day for each one of the sites; it’s important to emphasize that not all the available data from the sites is available for the same period of time.
 <br>
 ![df2.png](Images/df2.png)